ObamaCare Special Enrollment Period

 When possible, include a copy of any eligibility determination notice or other official notice you received.
 This isn’t required, but it will help them process your appeal.

 Most qualifying life events that trigger a special enrollment period also trigger a hardship exemption.
-This can qualify you to enroll in the Marketplace, protect you from the fee for a limited number of months, or even grant you access to catastrophic coverage.
+This can qualify you to enroll in the Marketplace or even grant you access to catastrophic coverage.
+Hardship exemptions are also important to consider in states that still have a mandate for getting coverage.

 Just like special enrollment periods in the marketplace, employer coverage usually has special enrollment periods as well.
 In regards to job-based coverage, a special enrollment period is a time outside of the open enrollment period during which you and your family have a right to sign up for job-based health coverage.
 Job-based plans must provide a special enrollment period of 30 days following certain life events that involve a change in family status–for example, marriage or birth of a child–or loss of other job-based health coverage.